Facebook plans European AI investment and digital training programs amid growing regulatory scrutiny

 To further boost that growth, Facebook said it would open community skills hubs in Spain, Poland, and Italy.
 Those hubs would partner with local groups to offer training in “digital skills, media literacy, and online safety to underrepresented groups.”
 It has also set a goal of training 1 million people and business owners in Europe by 2020.

 In addition, Facebook said it would spend $12.25 million via its French AI research center to increase its scholarship program in that country.
-The number of Facebook AI Research Paris’ PhD fellows will increase from 10 to 40.
+The number of PhD fellows in the Facebook AI Research Paris program will increase from 10 to 40.
 The money will also be used to fund 10 servers to host open data sets for public agencies.
 And the company plans to double its AI research team in Paris from 30 to 60.